Rapper Tory Lanez charged with shooting Megan Thee Stallion

 Lanez is accused of shooting at Megan Thee Stallion’s feet, hitting her, after she left a SUV during a fight in the Hollywood Hills on July 12, according to a release.

 He faces two felony charges — assault with a semiautomatic firearm and carrying a loaded, unregistered firearm in a vehicle.
-A message sent to his representative was not immediately returned.
+The complaint states Lanez “inflicted great bodily injury” on Megan Thee Stallion.

 Lanez, a 27-year-old Canadian rapper and singer whose legal name is Daystar Peterson, is due to be arraigned Tuesday in Los Angeles.
 If convicted, he faces a maximum sentence of roughly 23 years.